cockroachdb/docs/v22.2/sso-sql.md

 - **CockroachDB:**

-	- You must have access to an enterprise cluster, i.e. configured with a valid [CockroachDB enterprise license](enterprise-licensing.html) enabled.
+	- You must have access to an cluster enabled with a valid [CockroachDB Enterprise license](enterprise-licensing.html).

 		See [Enterprise Trial –– Get Started](get-started-with-enterprise-trial.html) for help enabling your cluster with you enterprise license.